Part of Introduction to Cash Back Credit Cards Series

 How does cash back work?

 Cash back credit cards offer a percentage of cash back on every qualifying purchase.
+If a credit card offers 1.5 percent cash back on every purchase, for example, you’ll earn 1.5 cents in cash back rewards for every dollar you spend.
 Some credit cards offer a flat percentage back on all purchases, while others offer higher cash back percentages on popular spending categories like gas or groceries.

 Unlike travel credit cards, which often reward cardholders with points or miles that have different values depending on how they are redeemed, cash back rewards have a fixed cash value.
 Cardholders can redeem that cash back in the form of statement credits, online purchases and more.